cmu-sei/juneberry/docs/getting_started.md

 ## Install from Requirements

-By default, pip will NOT honor the ordering.
-So, we feed the requirements in one at a time.
+By default, pip does NOT honor the ordering.
+So the requirements are provided one at a time.

 ```shell script
 cd juneberry